How to Quit Your Job and Become a Full-Time Blogger

 Joining Virtual Assistant groups on Facebook is a great place to start.

-At the end of the day, I started blogging because I love to write, I love working from home and raising my own babies.
+At the end of the day, I started blogging because I love to write, I love working from home and I want to raise my own babies.
 It’s a worthwhile investment if you want the freedom and the flexibility of making good money and working from anywhere.

 You don’t have to spend your life working for a crummy boss, making crummy pay, and working crummy hours.
 You can build your own business and live on your own terms if you’re willing to work hard for it.
 And those terms can be anything you can dream up.